13+ Common Entrance English revision

 - English ISEB Revision Guide: A Revision Guide for Common Entrance (ISEB Revision Guides)– A useful revision guide featuring model pupil answers, which although not always perfect, would achieve close to or actual A grades.

 - A wider range of revision materials including suitable reading material for Paper 2 literature response questions can be found here.
+Here is a selection of suitable reading books for Year 8.

 The comprehension paper

-The non fiction text
+The non-fiction text

 In this comprehension paper, the examiner is looking to test you on: